 Pismo Beach

 Pismo Beach in San Luis Obispo is one of the most active monarch butterfly overwintering sites in California.
-This year, they’re seeing a 3,500% increase in monarch populations, which is more than the last 2 years combined.
-If you can make the trip, the butterfly views are totally worth it!
+Last year, they saw a 3,500% increase in monarch populations, which is more than the previous 2 years combined.
+Visitors are already posting 2023 monarch sightings there on social media, so if you can make the trip this winter, the butterfly views are sure to be amazing.

 Additional overwintering sites

-Pacific Grove, Santa Cruz and Pismo Beach are all reporting high numbers of monarch butterflies during the 2021 winter season.
-According to the Monarch Program, these (relatively) nearby overwintering sites are usually quite active as well, but be sure to call ahead for the most recent monarch activity!
-This article will be updated.
+Pacific Grove, Santa Cruz and Pismo Beach are all seeing monarch butterflies for the 2023 season.
+According to the Monarch Program, these (relatively) nearby overwintering sites are usually quite active as well, but be sure to call ahead for the most recent monarch activity.

 - Sonoma County